 Several significant writers festivals are taking place over winter; the Mildura Writers Festival (13–16 July 2017), National Play Festival (27-30 July 2017), Bendigo Writers Festival (11-13 August 2017) and Melbourne Writers Festival (25 August – 3 September 2017).

 Mildura Writers Festival

 Beginning in 1994 in Stefano de Pieri’s cellar restaurant, the Mildura Writers Festival retains its intimacy, but has evolved to include workshops, a writer-in-residence program and the Mildura Indigenous Writers Award.
-This year’s program features David Malouf, Les Murray and Tony Birch.
+The 2017 program features Helen Garner, Les Murray, Peter Boyle, Natalie Harkin and Judith Beveridge.